numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system.md

 x_true = randn(Float64, num_cols);
 b = A * x_true;
 ```
-`RLinearAlgebra.jl` can solve this system in just a few lines of codes:
+`RLinearAlgebra.jl` can solve this system in just a few lines of code:

 ```@example ConsistentExample
 using RLinearAlgebra